 SouthMed Prep Scholars Program (SMPS)

-The SouthMed Prep Scholars Program is designed for individuals who are underrepresented in medicine and who are residents of Alabama or the surrounding service area counties of Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) or Florida (Escambia and Santa Rosa counties)
+- Be a U.S. Citizen and a resident of Alabama or the surrounding service area counties of Mississippi (George, Greene, Harrison, Jackson, Perry and Stone counties) or Florida (Escambia and Santa Rosa counties)